mk360/timeline/README.md

 ## Timeline Library

-This is a timeline that can display chronogically-connected events, across all sorts of scales  (ex. the effects of the 2008 crisis on each continent of the world, the timeline of your favorite Formula 1 season, or even the timeline of your plans for a birthday party).
+This is a timeline that can display chronogically-connected events, across all sorts of scales  (ex. the effects of the 2008 crisis on each continent of the world, the timeline of your favorite Formula 1 season, or even the timeline of two rival sports teams).

 ## Features
 - A simple API: setting the timeline up requires a few lines, and every needed element has a default component that is already provided.